bert2/microscope/README.md

 - Alternatively you can grab the [VSIX package](https://ci.appveyor.com/project/bert2/microscope/branch/main/artifacts) of the latest build from AppVeyor.
 - The CodeLens appears on C# methods and displays the number of instructions that will be generated for the method.
 - Click the CodeLens to get a detailed list of all instructions including their offsets and operands.
-- Hover over an instruction's opcode in the list to see its documentation summary in a tooltip.
+- Hover over an instruction in the list to see its documentation summary in a tooltip.
-- Click on an instruction's opcode to navigate to its documentation on [docs.microsoft.com](https://docs.microsoft.com/dotnet/api/system.reflection.emit.opcodes).
+- Double-click an instruction in the list to navigate to its documentation on [docs.microsoft.com](https://docs.microsoft.com/dotnet/api/system.reflection.emit.opcodes).
 - Hover over the CodeLens to see individual counts for the number of `box` and unconstrained `callvirt` instructions in the method.
 - The CodeLens will automatically update everytime you save the current document.
 You can also click the "Refresh" button in the bottom left of the details view.
+- Any types that the compiler generated for the method (e.g. for lambdas) will be shown below the list of instructions together with their methods and instructions.
 - In case the retrieval of instructions fails the CodeLens will display `-` instead of a count.
 Hover over the CodeLens to see the exception that caused the failure.
 - Configuration options are available in the Visual Studio settings ("Tools" > "Options..." > "microscope").